MathBioInfo/DATA/README.md

 # Data (The-genetic-repertoire-of-prophages)
-This repository contains data and MATLAB script to visualize the data for: Amjad Khan, Alita R. Burmeister, Lindi M. Wahl, Evolution along the parasitism-mutualism continuum determines the genetic repertoire of prophages
+This repository contains data and MATLAB script to visualize the data for: Amjad Khan, Alita R. Burmeister, Lindi M. Wahl, Evolution along the parasitism-mutualism continuum determines the genetic repertoire of prophages, PLOS Computational Biology, Accepted.

 For DataSet1 and DataSet2, each folder consists of